johnwbyrd/winsparkle/README.txt

     $ git clone git://github.com/johnwbyrd/winsparkle.git
     $ cd winsparkle
+    $ nuget restore WinSparkle-2017.sln
     $ git submodule update --init --recursive

-To compile the library, just open `WinSparkle2017.sln` solution and build it from within Visual Studio 2017.
+To compile the library, just open `WinSparkle-2017.sln` solution and build it from within Visual Studio 2017, or use the msbuild.exe command from a Visual Studio command prompt.

  DSA signatures
 ---------------